johnmar1995/PrivacyFirewallTool/README.md

 Sorry for the inconvenience, I already submitted it to Microsoft!

-Microsoft Defender detects it as a false positive!
+Microsoft Defender detects it as a virus!

 <img width="915" height="409" alt="image" src="https://github.com/user-attachments/assets/fab2ca33-5890-4080-8a79-6807edc64ee4" />